 The Events Planning and Coordinating Committee (EPACC) administers funding for artistic and intellectual events that enrich the academic and cultural life of the college community.
 Our charge is to produce a diverse program of special events, concerts, lectures, and lively arts presentations.
 We plan to sponsor several major events each year that appeal to a broad spectrum of the college community, and to support smaller events connected to particular programs, departments or topics.

-Proposals for events that will take place during the academic year 2013-14 may be submitted by faculty, administrators or staff.
+Proposals for events that will take place during the upcoming academic year may be submitted by faculty, administrators or staff.

 Announcements of awards will take place before mid-April.